Shortcut to Somewhere

-Cover
+Cover art

 The cover features a photograph of Tony Banks and Fish each wearing a T-shirt of the other's band: Fish has an Abacab T-shirt, while Banks has a black Marillion T-shirt.

-Video
+Music video

-The video for the single is a pastiche of the Raindrops Keep Fallin' on My Head sequence from the 1969 film Butch Cassidy and the Sundance Kid.
+The video for the single is a pastiche of the "Raindrops Keep Fallin' on My Head" sequence from the 1969 film Butch Cassidy and the Sundance Kid.
 Fish and Banks are on bicycles, dressed as Butch with bowler hats and waistcoats, playing with a young woman and entertaining her with their antics.

-The clip is included on the DVD version of Fish's 2002 compilation album, Kettle of Fish, but not found on the CD.
+The clip is included on the DVD version of Fish's 2002 compilation album Kettle of Fish, but not found on the CD.